top of page

 About the Cradle of Humankind Dig in South Africa

 The Cradle of Humankind is a world-renowned site for hominid discoveries and is a UNESCO World Heritage site that is considered to be the birthplace of humankind.
-With over 40% of the world's human ancestor fossils found here, it's a must-visit destination for anyone interested in human evolution.
+With over 40% of the world's human ancestor fossils found here, it's a must-visit destination for anyone interested in human evolution and human origins.
 Join us on this incredible opportunity to dig at this location.
 We'll journey through time and discover the fascinating story of our origins.

 The cornerstone of this once-in-a-lifetime, exclusive itinerary is the distinction of working side-by-side on excavation and labwork with esteemed archaeologists Jose Braga, Berhnard Zipfel and Dominic Stratford.
 These are the scientists leading hominid excavations at the world renowned Kromdraai and Sterkfontein archaeological sites at the Cradle of Humankind in South Africa.